e-breuninger/git-beaver/README.md

 Plugins are frozen after the list has been processed, this prevents other beaver scripts from installing additional (potentially harmful) plugins.

-TODO?
-Prevent harmful plugins from reading the master key volume.
+TODO  Prevent harmful plugins from reading the master key volume.